 In the USA, a shift in reimbursement is occurring from fee-for-service to value-based.
 Since the clinical laboratory represents only 3-5% of the national health expenditure, value cannot be impacted by focusing only on reducing laboratory costs.
 Therefore, it is imperative we shift our focus to clinical effectiveness to address the larger opportunity of waste that the IOM estimates at 30% of health expenditures.

 2. Why is this an initiative of CLMA?

 CLMA seeks to build member value by helping its members become more valuable to the healthcare industry.
 The ICE Initiative is championed by CLMA to demonstrate the laboratory's value in providing measurable positive impact on patient outcomes.
-Today, the initiative is executed as an abstract submissions process and awards program that showcases studies of improved patient outcomes championed by laboratory physicians and scientists.
+Today, the initiative is executed as an abstract submissions process that showcases studies of improved patient outcomes championed by laboratory physicians and scientists.
 These abstracts are showcased at CLMA's KnowledgeLab annual conference event.